Client Conversations

 Why does the debt ceiling exist?
 It is stated in the U.S. Constitution that Congress must authorize borrowing.
 The debt limit was first instituted in the early 20th century to keep the Treasury from having to ask permission each time it issued debt.

 How close are we to hitting the ceiling?
 The current debt limit of $31.4 trillion, set in December 2021, was passed in early 2023.
-At that point, the U.S. government was not able to issue any debt and has been relying on emergency funds to meet short-term obligations.
+By June of 2023, however, legislation suspended the debt ceiling limit until January 1, 2025.

 How often has the debt ceiling been raised?
 Congress has acted 78 times to "permanently raise, temporarily extend or revise the definition of the debt limit" since 1960, according to the Treasury Department.
 It has been raised 49 times under Republican presidents and 29 times under Democratic presidents, by Congressional leaders in both parties.